FRNSW Statement of Business Ethics

 Our policies and procedures for contracting and purchasing goods and services are consistent with NSW Government guidelines.
 Our two key principles in selecting suppliers are value for money, and openness and honesty.

 Value for money involves a balance in factors including compliance with specifications, whole-of-life product costs, reliability, timeliness and responsiveness.
 It does not always mean selecting the lowest price.

 The FRNSW expects openness and honesty in dealings with suppliers.
 As a NSW State Government organisation, the FRNSW is accountable for the efficient, effective and ethical use of public resources and is subject to public scrutiny from a number of independent bodies.

 The terms of your engagement will be in accordance with the FRNSW Terms and Conditions set out on our purchase order or a contract if this is in place for the engagement.

 We require you to always quote an order number, contract number or FRNSW reference on an invoice.
 Failure to do so may result in a delayed payment and inconvenience in having to provide these details prior to payment.

-In the event that you have to make a payment to the FRNSW, cheques should be made payable only to the Fire & Rescue New South Wales and not to any individual.
+In the event that you have to make a payment to FRNSW, cheques should be made payable only to Fire & Rescue New South Wales and not to any individual.
 Cash payment should always be acknowledged by an official Fire & Rescue NSW receipt.

 Gifts, benefits and hospitality